 Men get skin cancer more frequently than women, and it usually shows up in older people, but it can affect anyone.
 In fact, Americans are developing skin cancer at ever-younger ages because of the increasing amounts of time spent in the sun.
 Prolonged sun exposure is the principal cause of skin cancer.

 Exposure to the sun’s ultraviolet radiation is known to promote three kinds of skin cancer.

 Basal cell carcinoma is the most prevalent type, striking one out of every eight Americans, including people in their 20s and 30s, women as well as men.
 The most common site for basal cell carcinoma is the face, especially the nose or ears, but it can appear anywhere.
 It is painless and slow-growing, and rarely spreads to other parts of the body.

 Squamous cell carcinoma typically develops on the face, lips, the rim of the ear, and the back of the hands.
 If not treated, the lesions can grow in size and spread to other parts of the body, including internal organs.

-About 1.3 million new cases of these two types of cancer are reported annually in the United States alone.
+More than 5.4 million new cases of non-melanoma skin cancer are reported annually in the United States alone.
 Fortunately, both basal cell and squamous cell skin cancers have a 95-percent cure rate when detected and treated early.

 Melanocytes are scattered throughout the epidermis and can also collect and form benign moles, or nevi.
 Melanoma occurs when melanocytes begin reproducing uncontrollably to form malignant tumors.